Blendify/blender-manual/blender_docs/manual/advanced/command_line/arguments.rst

 ============

 ``--factory-startup``
-   Skip reading the startup.blend in the users home directory.
+   Skip reading the startup.blend in the user's home directory.

 ``--env-system-datafiles``
    Set the ``BLENDER_SYSTEM_DATAFILES`` environment variable.